Friday Fact: The 56 Resubmits Trap in Logic App Standard

 You can then POST that content directly to the callback URL, effectively replaying the run without hitting the 56-call throttle limit.

-A native button in the Azure Portal to “Resubmit using original body” (via callback) would make this process smoother and help avoid silent failures caused by throttling.
+A native “Resubmit using original body” button in the Azure Portal—based on the callback URL—would streamline this process and prevent silent failures caused by throttling.

 The limitations?

-Using the callback URL avoids the 56-run limit, but it’s not a true resubmit it creates a new run with a new ID.
-You’ll need to manually fetch the original payload, ensure your Logic App can handle duplicates, and secure the URL.
-It also requires custom tooling, since the Azure Portal doesn’t support this directly.
+Using the callback URL bypasses the 56‑run limit, but it does not perform a true resubmit.
+Instead, it creates a new run with a new ID.
+You must manually retrieve the original payload.
+You also need to ensure your Logic App handles duplicates and properly secures the callback URL.
+In addition, this approach requires custom tooling because the Azure Portal does not support it natively.

 Hope you find this helpful!
 If you enjoyed the content or found it useful and wish to support our efforts to create more, you can contribute towards purchasing a Star Wars Lego for Sandro’s son!